diegodoumecq/joymap/README.md

   * Add that to the examples

-3) Include the ablity to add/remove players from the html example
+3) Include the ability to add/remove players from the react example

 4) Gamepad rebinding